 Fixed Protection 2016

-The lifetime allowance reduced to £1 million in 2016/17 and a new protection called fixed protection 2016 was introduced.
-You are able to apply for fixed protection 2016 from 6 April 2016 if you expect your pension savings to be more than £1 million (including taking into account past benefits already in payment) when you come to take them on or after 6 April 2016.
+The lifetime allowance reduced to £1 million in April 2016 and a new protection called fixed protection 2016 was introduced.
+You can apply for fixed protection 2016 if you expect your pension savings to be more than £1 million (including taking into account past benefits already in payment) when you come to take them on or after 6 April 2016.
 Fixed protection 2016 can be used to help reduce or mitigate the lifetime allowance charge.

 You can't have fixed protection 2016 if you already have primary, enhanced, fixed protection 2012 or fixed protection 2014.

 With fixed protection 2016 your lifetime allowance is fixed at £1.25 million rather than the standard lifetime allowance.
-The maximum taxfree lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lesser of:

 25% of the capital value of your LGPS benefits, or